Broken Tooth

 How To Prevent A Broken Tooth

-• Wear a mouthguard: If you play sports or engage in activities that increase your risk of dental trauma, wear a mouthguard to protect your teeth from impact.
+• Wear a Sports Mouthguard: If you play contact sports, a custom-fitted mouthguard can protect your teeth from trauma.

 By taking these steps to prevent a broken tooth, you can help protect your dental health and avoid the need for costly and invasive dental treatments in the future.
 If you have further questions about how to prevent a Broken Tooth, please contact us.